OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 - reCAPTCHA
 - Question - Answer

 This is it.
-There is no Turnstile, hCaptcha support.
-However, you can install the official hCaptcha WordPress plugin.
+There is no Turnstile, hCAPTCHA support.
+However, you can install the official hCAPTCHA WordPress plugin.
 It supports Ninja Forms.

 Lets enable reCAPTCHA and see how Ninja Forms performs.